Robert W. Olszewski: Early Miniaturization

-Goebel Miniatures, 1980-1994
+Goebel Miniatures

-Among Olszewski's best-selling early miniatures were his reproductions of Goebel's Hummels and Royal Doulton figurines.
+Olszewski's best-selling early miniatures were his reproductions of Goebel's Hummels and Royal Doulton figurines.
 He produced miniature replicas of the following Hummel figurines in gold: “Barnyard Here,” “Stormy Weather,” “Kiss Me,” “Ring Around the Rosie,” and “Ride into Christmas.”
 He also created gold bracelet charms with the above miniatures.
 Today, these unauthorized Goebel figurines and bracelets command very high prices in collector markets.

 After another artist warned him that he might be violating a trademark, Robert wrote to both companies to explain his work and ask if they wanted him to stop producing their figurines in miniature form.
 In reply, he received a contract from Royal Doulton licensing him to reproduce their figurines in miniature form.
 From Goebel, he received a request to see his "factory."

-Goebel's North American representatives met with Olszewski at his home in Camarillo, California in 1979.
-The visit is described by Dick Hunt, author of The Goebel Miniatures of Robert Olszewski, as follows:
+Goebel's North American representatives met with Olszewski at his home in Camarillo, California, in 1979.
+Dick Hunt, author of The Goebel Miniatures of Robert Olszewski, described the meeting as follows:

 So [Olszewski escorted the executives] off into his bedroom and ‘the closet.’
 Bob pointed out his carving department (the top of the work area), his research department (four books on the upper shelf), and the storage area for his supply of wax and bronze (top drawer of the dresser).
 His paints and the brushes in the second drawer made up the painting department, while the bottom drawer contained the warehouse, shipping, and receiving departments.
 Truly a miniature operation!

 In July 1979, Goebel offered Olszewski a contract as "Master Artist."
 The result was Goebel Miniatures Studios, founded in Camarillo, California with Olszewski in charge of design, production, and quality control.

 Goebel Miniatures moved out of Robert's bedroom closet and into a building in downtown Camarillo.
 From 1980 to 1994, Olszewski trained sculptors and artists for Goebel Miniatures, and worked with them to create miniature, bronze figurines, and environmental displays.
 As the master artist, Olszewski produced the master design for each figurine by carving the original wax design for use in the lost wax process to produce a bronze figurine.
 Next, each piece was hand-painted by Olszewski and given to the Studios’ artisans to reproduce from his original.
 Olszewski inspected all figurines produced by the other Goebel Miniatures artists before shipment.
 All of the figurative art Olszewski produced for Goebel Miniatures was cast in bronze and individually hand-painted.
 The displays were cast in resin.